anandijain/fusion-models/README.md

 the m5x2x10s mount the phone holder the 16s are the set screws

+todo
-todo - add a way for the coupler to slot into the bottom plate and be aligned with the mounting screws
+  - add a way for the coupler to slot into the bottom plate and be aligned with the mounting screws
+  - create a level shifter with a transistor to give 5v logic to driver from pico
+  - control pico from android wired to see if its faster
+  - single cable power. mount pico and driver to bottom plate